-This is a variation on a recipe from my husband Andy’s grandmother Celia Shoyer, from Romania.
+This is a variation of a recipe from my husband Andy’s grandmother, Celia Shoyer, from Romania.
 I like to fill this dough with raspberry jam, but feel free to use any filling you like.

 This recipe is courtesy of “The Holiday Kosher Baker” by Paula Shoyer.

 Yields 3 dozen

 - Seeds of one vanilla bean

 - 2 teaspoons pure vanilla extract